sudaraka94/discourse-donorbox-plugin/README.md

-## Discourse Donor Box Plugin
+## Discourse Donorbox Plugin
-A plugin to sync discourse with Donor Box.
+A plugin to sync discourse with Donorbox.